top of page

 Forgiveness isn’t a one-time act—it’s a practice.
 But every time you choose to release guilt, you are closer to freedom.

-Maybe it’s listening to music again, or creating and sharing it.
+Maybe it’s listening to music again, or creating and sharing another gift or hobby you have.
 Maybe it’s traveling to your favorite healing place.
 Maybe it’s dreaming about the future and how you can shape it.

-One small step at a time, you are rebuilding a beautiful life.
-And one day, you’ll wake up and realize…
+Sister, one step at a time, you are rebuilding a beautiful life.
+And one day, you’ll wake up and realize You are living again.
+And it’s more than just okay.
+It's so good. ❤️🔥

 With you,